willju-wangqian/cmpsR/README.md

     (If we consider all 22 segments, and have a default tolerance zone (+/- 25 units), the CMPS number is 20.)

-5.  false positive: how can the segments vote more wisely? -&gt; Multi Segment Lengths Strategy
+5.  false positive: how can the segments vote more wisely? -\> Multi Segment Lengths Strategy

 -   by increasing the segment length, one can reduce the number of